Contraz/demosys-py/docs/source/opengl.rst

         # ...

 There are of course ways to bypass the stack, but should be done with extreme caution.

+..
+Note:: We are also aiming to support layered rendering using the geometry shader.
+   Please make an issue or pull request on github.

 .. autoclass:: demosys.opengl.fbo.FBO
     :members: